HomeArticlesFundamentalsThe Veil of Forgetting

 Beyond the Veil

-The spiritual journey does not require the destruction of the human experience, but its integration.
+The spiritual path does not require the destruction of the human experience, but its integration.
 The veil is not an enemy to be hated, but the context through which the soul discovers its own inner orientation.